leahkemp/pipeface/docs/pipeface/setup.md

     "analyse_base_mods": "no",
 ```

+> [!NOTE]
-> **_Note:_** Processing base modifications assumes base modifications are present in the input data and the input data is in unaligned BAM (uBAM) format.
+> Processing base modifications assumes base modifications are present in the input data and the input data is in unaligned BAM (uBAM) format.

 Optionally run tandem repeat calling and specify the path to an appropriate tandem repeat regions bed file (used by TRGT and LongTR to define the tandem repeat regions to genotype).
 Set to 'NONE' if not required.
 Eg: